cognitedata/reveal/documentation/docs/migration-guide.md

 it is possible to use `ByTreeIndexNodeSet` as a migration step.
 This allows the use of previously implemented logic for populating the set based on some application specific logic.

-Lets say an application has some logic for only showing objects that are part of the 'EA'-function.
+As an example, consider an application that has some logic for only showing objects that are part of the 'EA'-function.
 In previous versions this could be achieved by doing:

 ```js